marionettejs/backbone.marionette/readme.md

 ## About Marionette

 Backbone.Marionette is a composite application library for Backbone.js that aims to simplify the construction of large scale JavaScript applications.
 It is a collection of common design and implementation patterns found in the applications that I (Derick Bailey) have been building with Backbone, and includes various pieces inspired by composite application architectures, such as Microsoft's "Prism" framework.

+### App Architecture On Backbone's Building Blocks

+Backbone provides a great set of building blocks for our JavaScript applications.
+It gives us the core constructs that are needed to build small apps, organize jQuery DOM events, or create single page apps that support mobile devices and large scale enterprise needs.
+But Backbone is not a complete framework.
+It's a set of building blocks.
+It leaves much of the application design, architecture and scalability to the developer, including memory management, view management, and more.

+Marionette brings an application architecture to Backbone, along with built in view management and memory management.
+It's designed to be a lightweight and flexible library of tools that sits on top of Backbone, providing a framework for building scalable application.

-Backbone.Marionette is designed to be a lightweight and flexible library of tools that you can use when you want to.
-Like Backbone.js itself, you're not required to use all of Backbone.Marionette just because you want to use some of it.
+Like Backbone itself, you're not required to use all of Marionette just because you want to use some of it.
+You can pick and choose which features you want to use, when.
+This allows you to work with other Backbone frameworks and plugins very easily.
+It also means that you are not required to engage in an all-or-nothing migration to begin using Marionette.

+### Key Benefits

+* Sensible defaults, such as using Underscore templates for view rendering
+* Easy to modify to make it work with your applicaton's specific needs
+* Reduce boilerplate for views, with specialized view types
+* Composite your application's visuals at runtime, with `Region` and `Layout`
+* Nested views and layouts within visual regions
+* Memory management and zombie killing built in to views, regions and layouts
+* Built-in event clean up with the `EventBinder`
+* Event-driven architecture with the `EventAggregator`
+* Flexible, "as-needed" architecture allowing you to pick and choose what you need
+* And much, much more

 ## Source Code And Downloads